One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 Relive the history of KL at Merdeka Square

 Finished soaking in the views from the Petronas Towers?
-Continue your day in Kuala Lumpur by heading over to nearby KLCC Station.
+Continue your day in Kuala Lumpur by heading over to the nearby KLCC Station.
 The station is 8 minutes by foot from the twin towers.

 Sultan Abdul Samad Building